vcheplygina/fyp2024/assignment_final.md

 ## Task 7: Open question

 Use the data and your findings so far to formulate, motivate, answer, and discuss another research question of your choice.
-For example, you can study additional datasets, differences between groups of patients, additional types of features, etc.
+For example, you can study additional datasets, differences between groups of patients, additional types of features (for examples histograms of filtered images), etc.

 ## Hand-in